 Individual turbine tip heights expected to be a maximum of 320 metres

-Equivalent of 1.2 million Irish homes provided with renewable electricity
+Equivalent of up to 1.2 million Irish homes provided with renewable electricity

 With wind speeds of 9.7 m/s at 130 metres above sea level and shallow waters with depths ranging from 10 to 25 metres, the Codling Bank area is well suited to deliver a highly significant renewable energy project.